-- If geotechnical services are proposed, those costs should be divided into (1) labor, which should match the labor classifications in your proposal, and (2) unit prices for any testing or analyses.
-Fees associated with permits may also be reimbursable as stipulated in the Designer’s Scope of Work or if approved in advance by MWS.
+- If geotechnical or other special services are proposed, those costs should be divided into (1) labor, which should match the labor classifications in your proposal, and (2) unit prices for any testing or analyses.
+Fees associated with permit applications may also be reimbursable as stipulated in the Designer’s Scope of Work or if approved in advance by MWS.
 No other direct charges such as printing, mileage, supplies, etc. will be allowed per contract terms.

 6. To be selected for the original CWNOAP Project Designer short lists, we presented a Small Business Plan.
 Do we have to follow that Small Business Plan for each project?